Your Face Sounds Familiar (Philippine TV series) season 3: Week 7 (April 17 & 18)

+Owing to the inability to press the iconizer in the previous weeks, the icons were revealed through the show's social media accounts without revealing who the icon was assigned to.

-Jhong Hilario announced his withdrawal from the show on April 17, 2021 because of his newborn.
-Geneva Cruz was not able to perform for this week and the following two weeks following her mother's exposure to COVID-19.
+Jhong Hilario announced his withdrawal from the show on April 17, 2021, because of his newborn daughter Sarina, leaving the show with 107 points and two weekly wins.
+Geneva Cruz was not able to perform for this week and the following three weeks following her mother's exposure to COVID-19.

 Due to the absences, the highest score a member of the jury can give to a contestant is 6.

+Following Hilario's withdrawal, the format was re-adjusted, four contestants performed during Saturdays and the remaining three during Sundays.